 How far the consumption of Magic Mushrooms (mushrooms containing the psychoactive substance psilocybin and psilocin) goes back in time is difficult to say.
-But the forefathers of the Aztecs and their in-laws were probably already familiar with the psychoactive functioning of these mold plants.
+But the fore fathers of the Azteks and their in-laws where probably already familiar with the psychoactive functioning of these mould plants.
 Although, that is what is concluded from the numerous amount of ‘mushroom stones’ and rock paintings that were found in archeological sites all over the aria from Central America till Chile.
 The exact meaning of these finds remains unclear, but it looks a lot like the purposes where of medical and religious nature and played a big part in daily life.
 The first real (read: written) indications of mushroom consumption are given by the Spanish gringo’s who, when they took their residence on the American continent, kept reports about the habits and uses of the domestic Indian population.
-One of the oldest reports found is written by Bernardino de Sahágun, a Spanish Catholic clerk from the 16th century:
+One of the oldest reports found, is written by Bernardino de Sahágun, a Spanish Catholic clerk from the 16th century: